 The Grand National is the biggest horse racing event of the year.
 It has the highest turnover of any single race held in the UK and is watched by millions each year.
-We share a few Grand National hints and tips to set you apart from the crowd and make you a winner.
+We share our Grand National free tips to set you apart from the crowd and make you a winner.

 Our racing expert and one of the UK's best horse racing tipster's Stephen Harris has posted his Grand National free tips for each race of the 2019 Aintree Festival including his 2019 Grand National tip.
 Stephen's Grand National free tips are available only at bettingexpert.

-Aintree Festival Day 1 - Grand National Tips 2019
+Aintree Festival Day 1 - Grand National Free Tips 2019

 Grand National, Thursday April 4th

-Aintree Festival Day 2 - Grand National Tips 2019
+Aintree Festival Day 2 - Grand National Free Tips 2019

 Ladies Day, Friday April 5th

-Aintree Festival Day 3 - Grand National Tips 2019
+Aintree Festival Day 3 - Grand National Free Tips 2019